-PART A - to be comp leted by the applicant

-Full na ame of child

-Date of Birth

-Schoo applyir I you are ng for St Helen's Church of England School

-Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

-Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 19 or those of their parents.
-20
+PART A - to be completed by the applicant Full r name of child Date of Birth School you are applying for St Helen's Church of England Primary School Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.
+Criterion 2 Priority will next be given to children based on their exceptional medical of needs 18 or those of their parents.
+19 Priority will next be given to children based on their exceptional medical or social needs 18 or those of their parents.
+19

-Excen tional social or medical need:
+Exceptional social or medical need: